All: “Hi Aryane.”

 If you remember my healthy white bean cookies, I do actually have experience baking with beans, but it was my first time using chickpea flour and I just loved the outcome!
 I’m looking forward to trying my hand at a vegan quiche using this same nutritious flour!

 I think these scrumptious cookies deserve a spot on the dessert table I’m planning for the wedding, which is now in less than 4 months! #exciting!!!!
+Edit: You can read all about my vegan wedding here!

 If you try this recipe, make sure to snap a picture and share it on Instagram or Facebook using the hashtag #valisesetgourmandises.
 I wanna see your creations!
 And don’t forget to leave a comment below :)

-- ¾ cups + 1 tablespoon (about 75 g) cold chickpea flour (put in the freezer for 15 minutes before using)
+- ¾ cups + 1 tablespoon (about 75 g) cold chickpea flour (put in the freezer for 15 minutes before using) *see notes

 - ⅛ teaspoon (a pinch) sea salt